Torchwood: Miracle Day: Locations

-Locations used in Wales include Cardiff International Airport and the National Trust's Old Rectory cottage in Rhossili Bay On 1 February 2011 filming returned to the Coal Exchange in Cardiff Bay.
-The Coal Exchange was last used for John Frobisher's offices in Children of Earth.
-A pharmacy in Swansea was used for a scene which sees Gwen Cooper crash a car into the front of the shop.
+The whole series was filmed across two main locations: South Wales and Los Angeles, California.

 Music

 Torchwood and Doctor Who composer Murray Gold composed music for the fourth series with assistant composer Stu Kennedy.

 Promotion

 A teaser trailer was released on 1 April 2011, featuring the earth stylised as a giant bomb after a news reporter announces that "At 10:36pm, the last death on the planet Earth was recorded."
 The song Perfect Day by Lou Reed was used as a backing soundtrack to the trailer.
 A promotional poster had earlier been released, featuring the same bomb motif.
 Actors John Barrowman and Bill Pullman, alongside executive producer Julie Gardner, attended the 2011 MIPTV event in Cannes to promote the series.
 Speaking of the new series, Gardner commented that "[Torchwood is] taking the Welsh global — retaining the best of British drama while learning all about US production values".
 John Barrowman spoke of how the new series will be "bigger and better" because of the increased opportunities of the American co-production.
 Promotional pictures of the Torchwood: Miracle Day Cast, along with character biographies, were released in May 2011.
 Jack Harkness and Gwen Cooper feature on the front cover of Radio Times magazine for 9–15 July 2011.
 The pair were also on the front cover of TV & Satellite Week for the same week.
 Starz organised a 'March of The Soulless' on Thursday, 7 July 2011 to promote the new series.